gwbres/adi-ad9546/README.md

 * `--coupling` control REFx input coupling
 `lock` must be previously acquired.

-It is easier to always request a `free-run`, in the sense this request cannot fail

 * `freq-lock-thresh` : frequency locking mechanism constraint.
 * `phase-lock-thresh` : phase locking mechanism constraint.
 * `phase-step-thresh` : inst. phase step threshold